acbsp/bonafide.guru/en/contents.rst

-If we pay proper attention to the events taking place in ISKCON at present moment, if we see everything through the prism of scriptures and declarations of will left by Srila Prabhupada, then it becomes quite evident that with the GBC guidance we are moving in wrong direction.
+If we pay proper attention to the events taking place in ISKCON at present moment, if we see everything through the prism of scriptures and declarations of will left by |SP|, then it becomes quite evident that with the GBC guidance we are moving in wrong direction.

 *At this moment we stand on threshold of great fulfillments.* Here has